hagen1778/Yii-LogBehavior/README.md

 # Yii-LogBehavior

-This extension helps to monitor model attributes and relations changes.
+This extension helps to monitor changes of model attributes and relations.
 It allows to gather and compare model attributes before and after changes including relations

 ## Requirements

 * Yii 1.1.6 or above
-* As Yii Framework this behavior is compatible with all PHP versions above 5.5
+* This behavior is compatible with all PHP versions above 5.5
 * Behavior will only work for ActiveRecord classes that have primary key defined.

 ## How to install

-1. Get the source in one of the following ways:
+1. Get the source:
    * [Download](https://github.com/hagen1778/Yii-LogBehavior)
    Files are already placed at standard structure:
-   * /models/Changeslog.php
+   * Model: /models/Changeslog.php
-   * /extensions/CLogBehavior
+   * Behavior: /extensions/CLogBehavior
-   * /migrations/m160307_180300_changeslog
+   * Migration for model: /migrations/m160307_180300_changeslog
 2. Apply migration: ./yiic migrate
 3. Add it to the models you want to use it with, by adding it to the `behaviors()` method.